Padre101/cs1c-prep/notes/Review.md

 # Initialization List

 Initialization lists in C++ are used to directly initialize member variables and base classes during the construction of an object. **Don't confuse it with default initialization, where you define and initialize variables to 0, that is good practice, and different from this**.
 Instead, initialization lists enable you to pass specific values to class members when an object is instantiated using provided parameters.
+They are used along with constructors

 ## Syntax for Initialization List: